nix-community/nixvim/CONTRIBUTING.md

 The full test suite can still be run locally with `nix flake check --all-systems` if needed.

-There are a second set of tests, unit tests for nixvim itself, defined in `tests/lib-tests.nix` that use the `pkgs.lib.runTests` framework.
+There are a second set of tests, unit tests for Nixvim itself, defined in `tests/lib-tests.nix` that use the `pkgs.lib.runTests` framework.

-If you want to speed up tests, we have set up a Cachix for nixvim.
+If you want to speed up tests, we have set up a Cachix for Nixvim.
 This way, only tests whose dependencies have changed will be re-run, speeding things up considerably.
 To use it, just install cachix and run `cachix use nix-community`.